hubtty/hubtty/doc/source/configuration.rst

     turn off certificate validation.

   **log-file**
-    By default Gertty logs errors to a file and truncates that file each time it starts (so that it does not grow without bound).
+    By default Ghubtty logs errors to a file and truncates that file each time it starts (so that it does not grow without bound).
 If you would like to log to a different location, you may specify it with this option.

   **socket**
-    Gertty listens on a unix domain socket for remote commands at ~/.gertty.sock.
+    Ghubtty listens on a unix domain socket for remote commands at ~/.ghubtty.sock.
 This option may be used to change the path.

   **lock-file**
-    Gertty uses a lock file per server to prevent multiple processes from running at the same time.
-The default is ~/.gertty.servername.lock
+    Ghubtty uses a lock file per server to prevent multiple processes from running at the same time.
+The default is ~/.ghubtty.servername.lock

 Example: